Advantages of a targeted resume

 - Resume for a Childcare Assistant in New Plymouth

-- Resume for a Brick Layer New Plymouth
+- Resume for a Heavy Machinery Operator New Plymouth

 - Resume for Truck Driver New Plymouth